100 Years of racetrack legends: 1937 - 1946

 Sold to Louis B Mayer, film magnate and owner of a large-scale thoroughbred establishment in California, she found great success as a broodmare.

 Three of Belle Cane’s foals were stakes winners.
-Her daughter Admirals Belle foaled Royal Orbit, winner of the 1959 Preakness Stakes (Gr.1).
+Her daughter Admiral's Belle foaled Royal Orbit, winner of the 1959 Preakness Stakes (Gr.1).
 He also finished second in the Santa Anita Derby (Gr.1), third in the Belmont Stakes (Gr.1) and fourth in the Kentucky Derby (Gr.1).
-Ninety-eight stakes winners and 111 stake-placed performers trace directly to Belle Cane including the 1987 Royal Ascot Group 3 winner Big Shuffle who was six times Champion Sire in Germany
+Ninety-eight stakes winners and 111 stake-placed performers trace directly to Belle Cane including the 1987 Royal Ascot Group 3 winner Big Shuffle who was six times Champion Sire in Germany.

 1940: BATTLEDRESS (LOT 97)